ngreenstein/alfred-process-killer/Readme.md

 3. When you see the process you want to kill, select it from the list as usual.
 4. Press return to kill the selected process.
 Alternatively, press <kbd>cmd</kbd>+<kbd>return</kbd> to kill all processes with the same name as the selected one.

+To filter by argument, add a colon and the argument you want to target (or a snippet of it) after your processes name (see the [second screenshot](screenshot2.png)).

 #Installation
 Open `Kill Process.alfredworkflow` and Alfred will walk you through the installation process.
 No configuration is necessary.